 - Do not block the vents of the projector during use.
 Ensure that the vents are unobstructed and do not have debris.
 If the vents are blocked, the machine will not be able to dissipate heat, and a series of problems will occur.

-- Ensure that dust is removed from the machine on a regular basis.
-After a long time of use, dust and hair must have accumulated inside or outside the projector.
+- Ensure that dust is removed from the machine regularly.
+After long use, dust and hair must have accumulated inside or outside the projector.
 They must be dealt with immediately.
-Leaving a large number of foreign objects unattended on a projector will hinder the air circulation inside and outside the machine and affect the heat dissipation of the machine.
+Leaving many foreign objects unattended on a projector will hinder the air circulation inside and outside the machine and affect the heat dissipation of the machine.

 - Reduce the temperature in the surrounding area.
 Since the projector’s own temperature is very high, do not place the projector in an environment with a high ambient temperature, such as a place exposed to direct sunlight or around the heat dissipation of electrical appliances.

 - Not controlling the use time of the projector will generate so much heat.
-When the projector continues to work for too long, the heat will accumulate.
-Controlling the length of time the projector is in use is also one of the most effective ways to dissipate heat.
+The heat will accumulate when the projector continues to work for too long.
+Controlling the time the projector is in use is also one of the most effective ways to dissipate heat.

 Summary

 Limited by the current technology, there is no perfect solution to the heat dissipation problem on home projectors.
-However, all the work being put in place to improve heat dissipation is obvious to all.
-In the near future, and with the continuous advancement in technology, it is believed that this problem will be solved.
+However, all the work being put in place to improve heat dissipation is evident.
+In the near future, and with the continuous technological advancement, this problem is believed to be solved.

 Leave a Reply